Book Your Complimentary Consultation Today Book Now →

 Neutralization & Calming

 The peel is neutralized (for certain formulations) or left to self-neutralize.
-A calming mask or serum is applied to soothe the skin, followed by a mineral SPF.
+A calming mask or serum is applied to soothe the skin, followed by mineral SPF.
 You'll leave with your aftercare kit and instructions.

 4